NVIDIA/TensorRT/samples/sampleNonZeroPlugin/README.md

 on input shapes). `IPluginV3OneBuild` which exposes a build capability for `IPluginV3`, provides support for such data-dependent output shapes.

 `NonZeroPlugin` in this sample is written to handle 2-D input tensors of shape $R \times C$.
-Assume that the tensor contains $K$ non-zero elements and that the non-zero indices are required in a row-major order.
+Assume that the tensor contains $K$ non-zero elements and that the non-zero indices are required in a row ordering (each set of indices in its own row).
 Then the output shape would be $K \times 2$.

 The output shapes are expressed to the TensorRT builder through the `IPluginV3OneBuild::getOutputShapes()` API.
 Expressing the second dimension of the output is
 straightforward: